namshi/namshi.github.com/source/_posts/2014-07-20-5-devops-practices-you-should-consider-starting-today.markdown

 ##Zero Downtime Deployment

 I remember the days around two years back, whenever we deployed to production it would have ~1 minute of downtime (maintenance page) for the files to be pulled and the database migrations to run and other tasks.
 Now, we see almost no downtime during deployments.
 It has been possible because of [Capistrano](http://capistranorb.com/).
 When deploying it performs all the tasks and if all tasks are fine then just switches the symlink to point to the new code resulting in almost zero downtime deployment.
-For NodeJs we use [clusterjs](http://tech.namshi.com/blog/2014/06/27/clusterjs-clusterify-your-nodejs-applications-and-achieve-zero-downtime-deployments/), which reloads a cluster in place of restarting it and eliminating any downtime.
+For NodeJs we use [clusterjs](http://tech.namshi.com/blog/2014/06/27/clusterjs-clusterify-your-nodejs-applications-and-achieve-zero-downtime-deployments/), which reloads a cluster in place of restarting it and eliminating any downtime without dropping any connection, thus we don't need the maintenance page any more.

 Zero Downtime Deployment in case of working system that needs feature upgrade is a shared responsibility between the development team and the sys admins team.
 In case it's related only to systems like upgrading MYSQL from 5.5 to 5.6, there will be nothing the software engineer can do while the upgrade happens, but before the upgrade the impact analysis should be done where both teams will need to collaborate.
 There should also be a contingency plan for rollback for each upgrade or new system deployment.
 Even when working for tickets that need big changes, we as software engineers implementing it should always think about backwards compatibility which can make sure least possible downtime.